slurrps-mcgee/Tactile-Glass/README.md

 <section class="theme-dark p-6 rounded-lg">Dark island</section>
 ```

-The docs site toggle is a `theme-toggle` button.
+The docs site toggle is a `theme-toggle` on a `tg-btn btn-icon`.
 Persist the choice on `document.documentElement`.

 ## Customize